 If you’re a Mamma Mia fan, then you have to venture over to Skopelos.
 Named Kalokairi in the film, this is the filming spot for the popular movie, and while you do get many hardcore fans hopping over to check it out, it’s never genuinely bustling.
 However, it is as beautiful as it was in the film.
 Of course, you have to head up that rather large hill (by donkey if you want) to check out Agios Ioannis Kastri, the church where the end-of-movie wedding took place.

 Those who want to venture further afield and spend days surrounded by peace and quiet would be best to check out Alonissos; however, if you’re a scuba diving fan, then Skyros is for you.
 While it’s still pretty underdeveloped, that’s not a bad thing.
-It’s calm and quiet, but the fact it sits in a large protected marine park means that the scuba diving here is fantastic.
+It’s calm and quiet, but it sits in a large protected marine park, which means that scuba diving here is fantastic.

 The Dodecanese is another group that contains some very well-known islands.
-This group is situated in the glittering Aegean, and some of its islands are close to mainland Turkey.
-In fact, you can take a day trip from Turkey to two of the islands in this group!
+This group is situated in the glittering Aegean, and some islands are close to mainland Turkey.
+You can take a day trip from Turkey to two islands in this group!

 This group comprises 165 islands, yet only 26 are inhabited and visitable.
 Without a doubt, two of the most famous islands in the Dodecanese are Rhodes and Kos.
 These are the two islands that you’ll find many Turkish visitors checking out on a day trip, as they’re the closest to Turkey itself.
-However, Symi is a very popular spot these days, albeit a very small island.
+However, Symi is a trendy spot these days, albeit a tiny island.
 Of course, if you’re visiting Kos or Rhodes, that also means you can visit Turkey for the day too, namely Bodrum from Kos or Marmaris from Rhodes.